My unconventional, spirit-led healing after my narcissistic mother was gone.

 Either way, she’s gone.
 And now you’re left with the fallout.

-The grief still comes.
+The confusing grief still comes.
 The questions still echo.
-And the need to reclaim yourself?
+And the need to reclaim yourself never goes away.

 This is what The Weight of Belief is about.